Skip to content

 Best Practices

-1. Use clear, distinct labels - Annotators should instantly understand options
+1. Use clear, distinct labels - annotators should instantly understand options

-2. Consider tie options carefully - Sometimes forcing a choice is appropriate
+2. Consider tie options carefully - sometimes forcing a choice is appropriate

-4. Add justification fields - Helps understand reasoning and improves data quality
+4. Add justification fields - helps understand reasoning and improves data quality